 As part of revised arrangements with the DfE, the College also submitted its Accountability Framework (part of the Accountability Agreement) to the DfE in July 2023, setting out a number of objectives for the 2023/2024 year, aligning with the College Strategy.
+The Accountability Statement is published on the College's website.

-The Board carried out its Duty to Review which was approved in October 2023.
+The Board carried out its Duty to Review which was approved in October 2023 in compliance with the College's Funding Agreement with the DfE.
+The Duty to Review is published on the College's website.